quietust/nintendulator/readme.txt

    If the game you have selected has any special options, this menu
      will be enabled.
 Clicking on it will open a dialog box through which you may configure your game more closely.
-   This is used mainly for NSF playback (to choose which song to play)
+   This is used mainly for NSF playback (to choose which song to play),
-     and FDS games (to eject/insert disks).
+     FDS games (to eject/insert disks), and Vs. Unisystem games (to insert coins and toggle configuration DIP switches).

 Misc:
 - Start AVI Capture